Mountain View Dental Emergency – Bitten Tongue or Lips

 Some people develop a habit of biting their lips, cheeks, or tongue in response to nervousness, anxiety or stress.
 This habit may cause painful mouth sores.
 Others bite themselves because their teeth are misaligned, or their bite is not in the correct position.
 In many cases, these conditions can be treated.
 Those who suffer from seizures may also experience accidental bite injuries.

 The tongue helps with many daily functions including swallowing, eating, and speaking.
 Heavy bleeding and swelling may occur if there is a serious cut on the tongue.
 Minor to moderate lip, tongue, or cheek injuries can be addressed and treated at a Mountain View area dental office.
 These minor to moderate injuries typically do not pose a threat of infection and may not require sutures.
-If in doubt about the severity of the cut or laceration, Mountain View residents can call us to schedule a dental emergency visit.
+If in doubt about the severity of the cut or laceration, or if you have a tooth that is knocked out, Mountain View residents can call us to schedule a dental emergency visit ASAP.

 More severe lacerations may require advanced medical treatment at a hospital or urgent care facility.
 If you have a laceration with uncontrolled bleeding, or if you were cut by a contaminated object, be sure to seek immediate medical care.